KonnorRogers/mrujs/README.md

 # Purpose

-To provide a Rails-UJS alternative since Rails UJS is currently deprecated.
-Uses modern javascript instead of coffeescript.
+To provide an upgrade path for those looking to retain the features of UJS, but use a currently maintained library written in Typescript.

 ## What does mrujs mean?